unity-atoms/unity-atoms/docs/api/unityatoms.fsm.md

 #### `DispatchWhen(System.String,System.Func{System.String,System.Boolean},UnityEngine.GameObject)`

-Define a command that is going to automatically be dispatched when the condition provided is met.
+Defines a command that is going to automatically be dispatched when the condition provided is met.

 ---